Getting the vaccine will protect you from the coronavirus — and it may keep people around you healthier, too

 Although there is no conclusive data to answer this precise question, recent preliminary studies have gotten close.
 In one preprint, researchers examined saliva samples in patients with covid-19 and discovered that those with a higher viral load had more severe cases.
 So it’s reasonable to assume the reverse could be true — that a lower viral load could result in less severe cases — said Ben Neuman, a virologist at Texas A&M University.

-In another, researchers found a lower viral load in covid patients who had been vaccinated, allowing them to infer that people who contracted the virus post-vaccination shed less of it than the placebo recipients.
+In another, researchers found a lower viral load in covid patients who had been vaccinated, allowing them to infer that people who contract the virus post-vaccination shed less of it than the placebo recipients.

 “But I don’t think we have systematic data from vaccines to see whether or not their levels of virus are lower,” said Stuart Ray, professor of medicine in the division of infectious diseases at Johns Hopkins University.